-This month, learn how to find the South Celestial Pole, and where to find stars and constellations including Crux (the Southern Cross) and the Pointer stars, the Large and Small Magellanic Clouds, the bright star Antares at the heart of Scorpius.
-Andrew also tells us how to find the planets Jupiter, Saturn and Mercury in the evening sky.
-And when to look out for the meteors of the Orionid meteor shower.
+This month, learn how to find the South Celestial Pole, and where to find the Southern Cross and the Pointer stars, the bright star Antares at the heart of Scorpius and a pair of galaxies – the Large and Small Magellanic Clouds.
+Andrew also tells us how to find Mercury, Venus, Jupiter & Saturn in the evening sky and what the crew of Apollo 11 did when they visited Sydney 50 years ago.

 Hear the Audio